jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) an election to report on accounts under Annex 1.IV.A of the foreign account information-sharing agreement:
   (d) an election to report on accounts under Annex 1.V.A of the foreign account information-sharing agreement.

-### 185G Obligations related to foreign account information-sharing agreements: registration
+### 185G Obligations related to FATCA agreement: registration
-A person, as described in a foreign account information-sharing agreement (the agreement), is required to comply with the relevant registration requirements described or contemplated in the agreement.
+A person, as described in the FATCA agreement (the agreement), is required to comply with the relevant registration requirements described or contemplated in the agreement.

-### 185H Obligations related to foreign account information-sharing agreements: due diligence
+### 185H Obligations related to FATCA agreement: due diligence
-A person, as described in a foreign account information-sharing agreement (the agreement), is required to apply the relevant due diligence procedures described or contemplated in the agreement.
+A person, as described in the FATCA agreement (the agreement), is required to apply the relevant due diligence procedures described or contemplated in the agreement.

-### 185I Obligations related to foreign account information-sharing agreements: information for NZ competent authority
+### 185I Obligations related to FATCA agreement: information for NZ competent authority
-(1) A person, as described in a foreign account information-sharing agreement (the agreement), must obtain and provide information to the New Zealand competent authority if that information and its providing and obtaining is described or contemplated in the agreement in relation to the person, and including obtaining and providing—
+(1) A person, as described in the FATCA agreement (the agreement), must obtain and provide information to the New Zealand competent authority if that information and its providing and obtaining is described or contemplated in the agreement in relation to the person, and including obtaining and providing—
   (a) the information that the New Zealand competent authority is obliged to obtain and exchange with a foreign competent authority:
   (b) other information that the person is authorised to obtain and provide to the New Zealand competent authority.
 (2) Information described in subsection (1) must be obtained and provided in accordance with— (a) the agreement; and
   (b) regulations made by Order in Council by the Governor-General for the purposes of this Part under section 224.

-### 185J Obligations related to foreign account information-sharing agreements: information for third parties
+### 185J Obligations related to FATCA agreement: information for third parties
-(1) A person, as described in a foreign account information-sharing agreement (the agreement), must obtain and provide information to a foreign competent authority if that information and its providing and obtaining is described or contemplated in the agreement in relation to the person, and it is validly requested from the person by the foreign competent authority.
+(1) A person, as described in the FATCA agreement (the agreement), must obtain and provide information to a foreign competent authority if that information and its providing and obtaining is described or contemplated in the agreement in relation to the person, and it is validly requested from the person by the foreign competent authority.
 (2) A person, as described in the agreement, must obtain and provide information to a third party if that information and its providing and obtaining is described or contemplated in the agreement in relation to the person, and the person is authorised to obtain and provide it to the third party (for example: an agreement may contemplate a choice to provide certain information to a third party.
 If the person chooses to provide that information, section 185F applies to authorise that choice.
 The person would then have to provide that information to the third party in accordance with their choice and the agreement).
 (3) Information described in subsections (1) and (2) must be obtained and provided in accordance with— (a) the agreement; and